esl/mongooseim-docker/README.md

 If you need vanilla MongooseIM as found on https://github.com/esl/MongooseIM please use docker images from https://hub.docker.com/r/mongooseim/mongooseim/

-If customised images are needed, following documentation may be useful.
+If customised images are needed, the following documentation may be useful.

 ### Build a MongooseIM tarball

 #### The builder container

-In order to build MongooseIM tarball a builder image and container need to be created.
+In order to build a MongooseIM tarball, a builder image and container need to be created.
 You can create an image by running the following command:

 ```